Drug & Alcohol Rehab Bradford & Near Bradford

 Put together, through the use of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) assessment the psychiatrist who assesses you will be able to explain how serious your addiction is.

-The ASAM assessment to reveal the whole picture
+The ASAM assessment at a drug and alcohol rehab in Bradford reveals the whole picture

 These are just some of the many psychiatric assessments used by psychiatrists and rehab specialists to create a person-centred care plan that is specialised to address your specific needs.
 Other tests include the CAGE Questionnaire.